Spider-Man: No Way Home -- that ending explained and all your questions answered

 If you're wondering who plays Lizard, it's Welsh actor Rhys Ifans.
 Unlike the other stars who reprise their villainous roles, you don't see much of Ifans in this film and he doesn't have any lines once he's human again.
 This makes me wonder if he was stuck in lockdown or busy filming The King's Man or something, and the brief shots of his face are lifted from the previous film rather than filmed specially.

-Oh, and it's nice to see the serum somehow reconstitutes Flint Marko's infamous green striped t-shirt.
+Oh, and it's nice to see that the serum somehow reconstitutes Flint Marko's infamous green striped T-shirt.
 Stylish.

 What happens when the villains go back?